gabyx/ExecutionGraph/README.md

 ```
 We start of by deriving our `IntegralNode` from `TConfig::NodeBaseType`.
 The template parameter `TConfig` lets us configure our execution graph (especially the socket type list).
 The type `TConfig::NodeBaseType` is the basis class for all logic nodes (it will basically be `LogicNode<Config>`).
-The two enumerations `Ins` and `Outs` lets us define some handy abreviations for our input sockets (`Value1`,`Value2`) and our output socket (`Result1`).
-The sequential ordering of your enum does not matter at all!
+The two enumerations `Ins` and `Outs` let us define some handy abbreviations for our input sockets (`Value1` and `Value2`) and our output socket (`Result1`).
+The sequential ordering of the enumerations in `Ins` and `Outs` does not matter at all!
 So far so good.
 Now we use some macro for letting us specify the input/output ordering:
 ```c++
 private:
     EXEC_GRAPH_DEFINE_SOCKET_TRAITS(Ins, Outs);